 We were recently approached by a new client that was looking for a new accountant.
 He was concerned he was paying too much tax and wanted some advice.
 He had approached his former accountants first to get some assistance from them but was advised against a change.
 Something didn’t seem right, so he came to us for a second opinion.

-The client had started a business a 3 years earlier and as it was a new business at the time it was set-up as a sole trader.
+The client had started a business 3 years earlier and as it was a new business at the time it was set-up as a sole trader.
 However, the business had grown rapidly in both the size and complexity of its operations.
-Unfortunately, the former accountant did not take the time to understand the change in circumstances and a such the structure had not been reviewed or changed.
+Unfortunately, the former accountant did not take the time to understand the change in circumstances and as such the structure had not been reviewed or changed.

 This resulted in the client paying an extra $35,000 in income tax over a 3-year period plus triggered additional liabilities for PAYG instalments.

 This could have been avoided with the establishment of a company for less than $1,000 upfront which would have resulted in a better tax outcome for past and future years as well as improved the client’s risk management by separating the business from their personal affairs.
-That tax saving could have been used to grow the business, pay off debt, take a holiday, or any number of other uses better then paying unnecessary tax.
+That tax saving could have been used to grow the business, pay off debt, take a holiday, or any number of other uses better than paying unnecessary tax.